Documentation

 }

-If the transactionValidation.vtex event is not triggered, the order confirmation email will not be sent to the user.
-We recommend that you create a retry flow to act in cases where this event is not triggered or the order confirmation email is not sent.
+If the transactionValidation.vtex event isn't triggered, the order confirmation email won't be sent to the user.
+Create a retry flow to handle cases where this event isn't triggered or the order confirmation email isn't sent.

 Injecting external scripts